spurin/wsl-cgroupsv2/README.md

 Docker Desktop for Windows makes use of the WSL (Windows Subsystem for Linux) environment as the Linux Kernel.
 For Kubernetes to work as expected within Docker Desktop when running within a container, it is important to run a modern Kernel.

-Update the version of wsl by executing the following from a Command Prompt or via Powershell, complete any steps that follow -
+Install/Update the version of wsl by executing the following from a Command Prompt or via Powershell, complete any steps that follow -

 ```
+wsl --install
 wsl --update
 ```